 Free Confidential Lawsuit Evaluation: If you or somebody you know was injured, had property damage, or financial losses in the winery or hospitality industry, you should contact our law firm immediately.
-You may be entitled to compensation by filing a suit and our lawyers can help.
+You may be entitled to compensation by filing a lawsuit and our lawyers can help.

 Update: Napa Woman Arrested, Charged with Starting Lake Berryessa Fires

 December 8, 2017 – A woman from Napa Valley has been arrested on suspicion of arson after officials say she started wildfires near the north end of Lake Berryessa in Northern California.
 Cal Fire released no details regarding how they believe 59-year-old Debra Ann Windholz may have caused the wildfires, but have stated she wasn’t involved in the recent firestorm in Napa, Sonoma and Lake counties.

 Fall 2017 goes down in the record books as having “the most destructive wildfires in California history,” according to an investigative report by the Los Angeles Times.

 By mid-October, CAL FIRE reported more than a dozen large wildfires — 300 acres or more — burning across the state.
 The worst fires have been in Northern California, where the infernos have claimed at least 41 lives and destroyed more than 5,700 homes and other permanent structures.

 Sonoma Wine Market Faces Uncertain Future; Effects of Wildfires Could be Felt for Years